Tarisappalli: Syrians losing control of the church

 Following these events, the Latin faithful in the area under the control of the Cochin Bishop attempted to seize the rights granted in the Tarsappalli plates.
 However, the local ruler, who ruled that the rights in that edict belonged not to the church building but to the community represented by the church at the time of its granting, declared that those rights are to be enjoyed only by the Syrians in Kollam.
 Alexis de Menezes, the Portuguese Archbishop of Goa, visited in Kollam both the original Tarsappalli that was then occupied by the Portuguese and the new church in the interior that the Syrians had established, as part of his travels throughout Malabar following the Synod of Diamper.
-Gouvea also records that he visited the church in Thevalakkara, which was also under the rule of the Kollam ruler.
+Gouvea, in his monumental work called the 'Jornada', also records that he visited the church in Thevalakkara, which was also under the rule of the Kollam (Chenganate) ruler.

-Later history of Tarsappalli
+Later history of Tarisappalli

-In the 17th century, the Dutch, who seized control of the entire Malabar from the Portuguese, took control of the Tangasseri Fort and the buildings therein, including the church.
-This old church can also be seen on a map of the fort from the Dutch period and in their depiction of Kollam.
-In the last decade of the 18th century, the British captured the fort and its surroundings from the Dutch.
-This fort was later demolished to a large extent.
-When British missionary Thomas Whitehouse, who visited Kollam in 1863, learned of the importance of the Kollam Tarisappally Church and went to the site where the fort stood to find it, he found no traces of the church there.
-He concluded that the church might have been swept away by the invading sea.
+In the 17th century, the Dutch gradually supplanted the Portuguese as the dominant power in the spice trade along the Malabar Coast.
+They seized control of Tangasseri Fort and its associated structures, including the church.
+The church is prominently depicted on a Dutch map of the fort and in their illustration of the port of Kollam, both dating from this period.

+In the final decade of the 18th century, the English Company took possession of the fort and its surrounding territory from the Dutch, and the fort was largely demolished.
+When British missionary Thomas Whitehouse visited Kollam in 1863, he became aware of the historical significance of the Tarisappalli Church.
+Upon visiting the location of the fort, however, he found no remnants of the church.
+Whitehouse hypothesized that the church had likely been "swept away by the encroaching sea".